Sharing of Buildings

 Managing trustees may, with the consent of the Superintendent, hold occasional joint services with those of another Christian communion or body (see Model Trust 14(2)).

 Managing trustees may, with the consent of the Superintendent and the Methodist Council, permit the use of Methodist premises by another Christian church or congregation.
-It is not permitted to lease Model Trust premises to other churches or congregations for religious purposes but a licence for up to 12 months may be used.
+It is not permitted to lease Model Trust premises to other churches or congregations for religious purposes but a licence may be used.
 The consent is renewable and such use assumes continuing Methodist use of the premises.

 Either party can terminate the licence at any time.